KeplerC/paranoid-sgx/doc/YCSB.md

 1. python's path: You may need to change `YCSB/bin/ycsb`'s python path to your own python path.
 I think it only works for Python2.
 2. Reduce the number of records generated: you need to change `YCSB/workloads/workloadX` file.
 There are `recordcount` and `operationcount`.
 They can be 1000 by default.
+3. put the traces into `./YCSB_traces/` and then run `python ./YCSB_traces/proc_trace.py`.
+The macro header file `./src/benchmark.h` will be autoamtically generated.